Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_pipelines_with_snowpark_python/data_engineering_pipelines_with_snowpark_python.md

 * Snowpark Python Stored Procedures
 * Streamlit Applications

 For this Quickstart we will be focused on the first two.
-And for Snowpark Python UDFs and Sprocs in particular the SnowCLI does all the heavy lifting of deploying the objects to Snowflake.
+And for Snowpark Python UDFs and sprocs in particular, the SnowCLI does all the heavy lifting of deploying the objects to Snowflake.
 Here's a brief summary of the steps the SnowCLI deploy command does for you:

 * Dealing with third-party packages
     * For packages that can be accessed directly from our Anaconda channel it will add them to the `PACKAGES` list in the `CREATE PROCEDURE` or `CREATE FUNCTION` SQL command